 Why not learn to cook up some delicious Lao dishes?
 Cooking classes are always a great way to immerse yourself in the location culture, and Laos is no different.
 Learn to cook local dishes such as mok pa (steamed fish).

 Ask your hotel or drop into one of the tourist stalls in town to arrange a class.

 Luang Prabang offers very little in terms of nightlife, but the hip hangout at Utopia is the best the town has.
 Overlooking the Nam Khan river, this bar is a great spot for a daytime beer and chill.
 Or later in the evening, its the best drinking spot in town.

-If you’ve enjoyed this post, feel free to share using the below links 🙂
+If you’ve enjoyed this Luang Prabang Travel Guide, feel free to share using the below links!